secedu/comp9447-20t3/README.md

 ## Assessment
 - 25% Final Product, marked as a group
 - 25% Group Report, marked as a group
-- 25% Final Presentation, marked individually
+- 25% Final Presentation, marked as a group
 - 25% Individual Self Reflection, marked individually

 These artefacts are all due at the end of the term.
 Specific due dates and relevant marking criteria will be released by the end of Week 2.